 2. White-label food delivery software

-This business model means that you don’t need to have your restaurant, but rather to become a software provider to supply third parties with a white-label or out-of-the-box solution.
+This business model means that you don’t need to have your restaurant, but rather to become a software provider that specializes in developing food delivery apps, supplying third parties with a white-label or out-of-the-box solution.
 It means an app builder that is customized for food delivery and restaurant businesses.

 3. Food delivery aggregator